Lise26/BC-in-acutely-ill-patients/README.md

-# BC-in-acutely-ill-patients
+# EEG brain functional connectivity estimation in seizure forecasting for acutely ill patients

-Code for "EEG brain functional connectivity estimation in seizure forecasting for acutely ill patients"
+Code to compute brain connectivity indicators from interictal EEG of acutely ill patients.